 To encourage broad participation, registration for the workshop is free.
 We will provide a light breakfast (coffee, pastries, and bagels) and a boxed lunch for each participant on the day of the workshop.
 However, participants are on their own for covering the costs of all other food, transportation, accommodations (if applicable), and other logistics.

 Some photos from MSW 6 (2018):

-For a look back in time, the first six iterations of MSW were as follows:
+For a look back in time, the first seven iterations of MSW were as follows: